hultmat/PythonStuff/README.md

 #### AnsiktsIgenkännare: recognizes learned faces from an yml file and askes if you are tired if your eyes are not fully open

+#### BeslutsFINALFINAL: works with a huge dataset EUR-USD and predicts the near future and calculates the accuracy

 #### PrimtalsTestPythonSPEL: guess if your number is a primenumber